skttl/konstrukt-documentation/getting-started/installation.md

 Konstrukt is fully functional during development, and whilst it is hosted on a local server (`localhost` or `.local` domains).

-Hosting on any public domains will require a valid license.
+You can host on a public domain without a license for a maximum of one configured collection.
+To manage more than one collection, a full and valid license for the admin domain is required.

 If you require an unrestricted staging environment, all licenses support two methods of allowing this: